1 page per stamp

 Visit the Embassy of Haiti website for the most current visa information.

 Requirement for Entry: Passport valid for at least six months from date of arrival.
-For further details see the Embassy of the Republic of Haiti website.
+For further details see the Embassy of Haiti website.

 HIV/AIDS restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors or foreign residents of Haiti.